Noah-Samawi/pp3-BattleshipsGame/README.md

 ### User Stories
 - To create a personal username.
-- To be able to return to the game with my username and password.
+- To be able to return to the game with my username.
 - To have an immersive experience.
 - To have real-time feedback when playing the game.
 - To be able to play the game against a computer opponent.